-FIRST is by far the most significant event of its kind, so it’s encouraging for our industry that next year’s FIRST contests are all about space.
-While kids aged 6-10 will be putting together simple LEGO models relating to a “moon mission,” older groups of high-school students will be building and programming more complex robots as part of a competition titled “Destination: Deep Space.”
+FIRST is by far the most significant event of its kind, so it's encouraging for the SpaceTech industry that next year's FIRST contests are all space challenges.
+While kids aged 6-10 will be putting together simple LEGO models relating to a "moon mission," older groups of high-school students will be building and programming more complex robots as part of a space challenge titled "Destination: Deep Space."

 With this theme in mind, it's fitting that Blue Origin and Amazon founder Jeff Bezos was chosen for FIRST's annual Leadership in Technology award this year, which he received at their Inspire Gala in November.
 Bezos told those gathered that "you have to learn [how] to learn," and advised young people to start building that skill early, to be ready for jobs not yet created.

 FIRST’s space-oriented program for 2019 is a demonstration of the field’s potential to inspire a new and diverse generation of innovators—potential that our team at Space Talent wants to see fully realized.
 That’s why we’re throwing our support behind the robotics team at a local public school as they work towards the “Destination: Deep Space” challenge in 2019.